5- and 6-membered rings: A natural orbital functional study: Motivation and Methodology

-The DoNOF code \cite{Piris2021} was employed for GNOF and GNOFm calculations, whereas CCSD(T) calculations were carried out with the PSI4 software package.\cite{psi4} In contrast to Damour \textit{et al.}, no frozen core orbitals were considered in the present study.
+The DoNOF code \cite{Piris2021,lew-yee2026} was employed for GNOF and GNOFm calculations, whereas CCSD(T) calculations were carried out with the PSI4 software package.\cite{psi4} In contrast to Damour \textit{et al.}, no frozen core orbitals were considered in the present study.
 All electrons are correlated through all orbitals given in the basis set within the NOFT framework.
 The latter is, indeed, a strength of NOFs and their actual advantage with respect to typically used methods for multireference correlation, which require to define an active space where electrons are correlated.
-Finally, the resolution of identity approximation was used for integral evaluation in NOF calculations. \cite{Lew-Yee2021} The latter was not employed in CCSD(T) calculations.
-However, as demonstrated\cite{deprince-2013} by DePrince III and Sherill, it would affect CCSD(T) energies, at most, in the order of a few $mE_h$, so in any case it alters neither the reported results nor the obtained conclusions.
+Finally, the resolution of identity approximation was used for integral evaluation in NOF calculations. \cite{Lew-Yee2021} The latter was also employed in CCSD(T) calculations through the density-fitting option available in the PSI4 code \cite{psi4}.
+As demonstrated\cite{deprince-2013} by DePrince III and Sherill, this would affect CCSD(T) energies, at most, in the order of a few $mE_h$, so in any case it alters neither the reported results nor the obtained conclusions.